realmsense/realmlib/readme.md

-# realmlib-unity
+# realmlib

-A networking library for Realm of the Mad God Unity.
+A networking library for Realm of the Mad God Exalt.

 ## Contents